EllaFamakin/DTbiovis/README.md

 # Getting Started with DTBIOVIS

-This is a Node.js and React.js project.
-To get started you will need to have both Node and React installed on your computer.
+This is a Node.js and React.js sponsored project.
+To get started you need to have both Node and React installed on your computer.
-Follow the instructions below:
+To do this, Follow the instructions below:

 - Install [Node.js](https://nodejs.org/en)
 - Once you have Node installed, make sure to clone this repository to your computer by running the following command: `git clone https://github.com/EllaFamakin/DTbiovis.git`